 I usually head out for a bike ride around the city or spend a quiet afternoon at the park with my favorite book.
 Although, way too often I find myself having fallen asleep on the lawn waking up with that very book on my face.

-Summing it up: Finishing Every Coding Course You Start
+Final Thoughts: Finishing Every Coding Course You Start

 Learning coding is just like learning anything new: it’s difficult, a lot of work, and sometimes confusing.
 But it can also be extremely rewarding, fun, and exciting!
-Learning coding has never been easier than now with the seemingly endless resources available online.
-Thus, starting an online coding course is much easier than finishing one.

 I hope these 13 tips will help you as much as they have helped me.
 They should set you up for success with learning coding online!
+Check out my post with the best websites to learn how to code – I’ll see you there!